profsmith89/ctps/_sources/chap13.md

 ## The mistakes we make in problem solving

-It's been quite some time since we looked at the list of steps in our problem solving process.
-Let's return to that list, but reframe the last three steps to reflect the knowledge we've gained over the past two acts.
+It's been quite some time since we looked at the list of steps in our problem-solving process.
+Let's return to that list but reframe the last three steps to reflect the knowledge we've gained over the past two acts.

 Recall that the process begins with us precisely specifying our problem (step 1) and imagining a few specific instances of it (step 2).
 We next decompose it into its different tasks (step 3), decide which tasks are computational in nature (step 4), and identify existing algorithms, libraries, and our own previously written code that might help (step 5).
 This brings us to the last three steps, which we previously described as sketch, translate, and execute.
 We now know that these steps require us to: